 On her decision to exclude people from her photographs, Höfer has said, “…it became apparent to me that what people do in these spaces – and what these spaces do to them – is clearer when no one is present, just as an absent guest is often the subject of a conversation.”

-Höfer's internationally recognized work has been shown in solo exhibitions at the Kunsthalle in Basel and in Berne, Museum Folkwang in Essen, the Louvre in Paris, the Irish Museum of Modern Art, Dublin, and, most recently, at the Kunstmuseum Luzerne.
-Her work has also appeared in group exhibitions at The Museum of Modern Art, New York; the Power Plant, Toronto; Kunsthaus Bregenz; Museum Ludwig, Cologne; the Guggenheim Museum, Bilbao; and Documenta XI, Kassel.
-Höfer has represented Germany at the 2003 Venice Biennale.
+Höfer's internationally recognized work has been shown in solo exhibitions at the Kunsthalle in Basel and in Berne; the Museum Folkwang in Essen; the Louvre in Paris; the North Carolina Museum of Art; the Museo Amparo, Mexico; the Hermitage Museum, St. Petersburg, Russia; the Irish Museum of Modern Art, Dublin; and the Kunstmuseum Luzerne, Switzerland.
+Her work has also appeared in group exhibitions at The Museum of Modern Art, New York; the Power Plant, Toronto; Kusthaus Bregenz; Museum Ludwig, Cologne; the Guggenheim Museum, Bilbao; and Documenta XI, Kassel.
+Höfer represented Germany at the 2003 Venice Biennale.
+In 2018, the Sony World Photography Awards recognized Candida Höfer for her outstanding contribution to photography.
 Her photographs are in major public and private collections worldwide.

 Candida Höfer lives and works in Cologne, Germany.